apigee-labs/rapier/README.md

         Celsius:
           type: number
 ```
-or, more simply, if you don't care about the type of the variable:
+or, more simply, if you don't care about specifying the type of the variable:
 ```yaml
 entities:
   FahrenheitTemperature: